+Some units may be equipped with an electronic voltage regulator.
 The electronic voltage regulator controls the output of the generator by regulating the current into the exciter field.
-The regulator has three screwdriver adjustable potentiometers that may be adjusted for voltage, stability and voltage roll-off (U/F).
 The voltage regulator on your unit is adjusted before shipment from the factory.
 Contact Generac Mobile for additional information before attempting to adjust the voltage regulator.